- Whey Protein Isolate (WPI) is refined to remove lactose, milk fat, and carbohydrates, containing around 90% protein.

 What Is Whey Protein Concentrate?
 (WPC)

-What is the Difference Between WPI and WPC?
+What is the Difference Between Whey Protein Concentrate and Isolate?

 Let’s go through the key differences in detail, but before we do, check out this infographic to get a quick idea ‘at a glance’.